Growing Māori Medium Education

 Read the Minister's Press Release A new dawn for Māori education by Hon Kelvin Davis | Beehive.govt.nz(external link).

-As part of this work, Minister Davis intends to introduce legislation in early 2023 to provide a regulatory framework for growing Māori medium education and kaupapa Māori pathways.
+As part of this work, Minister Davis intends to introduce legislation in 2023 to provide a regulatory framework for growing Māori medium education and kaupapa Māori pathways.

 The development of a Māori medium education and kaupapa Māori pathways work programme in partnership with Māori supports education objectives of ākonga Māori, tamariki and rangatahi to be able to learn in a system where they can feel safe and confident in themselves and connected to their learning environments.
 Māori medium education creates improved te reo, educational achievements and wellbeing outcomes for Māori learners, and supports the Government’s commitments to te reo Māori.